 Now that I knew I had a starter herd coming soon, this was the perfect time to rename and rebrand the farm.
 And so, White Pine Bison was born.

 We took agricultural courses that same summer to prepare for farm life.
 The Environmental Farm Plan, Livestock Biosecurity, and Growing your Farm Profits.
 These courses have been instrumental in the planning of the farm property, from the management of the soil to learning how to maintain the health of my livestock.
-These courses are offered by The Canadian Agricultural Partnership through the Ontario Soil and Crop Improvement Association (OSCIA).
+These courses are offered to all farmers by The Canadian Agricultural Partnership through the Ontario Soil and Crop Improvement Association (OSCIA).

 Our small bison herd consists of three young females and one young bull, named Hercules.
 They live in their 8-acre pen while we make improvements around the farm that will enable us to expand their home.
 The vegetation in their pen provides a natural dewormer.
 Our bison are 100% grass-fed and raised in a quiet and stress-free environment.